AusDTO/service-handbook/_alpha/4-finishing-alpha/4-1-defining-mvp.md

 So far, the prototypes you've built in Alpha could be described as earliest _testable_ products, as they've been low-fidelity mockups focussed on quickly validating a hypothesis.

-In Beta, you will create a minimum _usable_ product: the simplest working service that meets a real user need.
+In Beta, you will create an earliest _usable_ product: the simplest working service that meets a real user need.

 A minimum viable product: